 The Securities Exchange Act requires the SEC to publish the MSRB’s rule proposals in the Federal Register for public comment.
 MSRB rules only become effective upon approval by the SEC or, in very limited circumstances provided under the Securities Exchange Act, immediately upon filing with the SEC.
 Upon becoming effective, MSRB rules have the force and effect of federal law.

-The MSRB’s rules are enforced by the Financial Industry Regulatory Authority (FINRA) for securities firms, by bank regulatory agencies (the Board of Governors of the Federal Reserve System, the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corporation) for banks, and by the SEC for municipal advisors and all securities firms and banks.
+The MSRB’s rules are enforced by the SEC (or its delegate) with respect to municipal advisors, the SEC for certain securities firms and banks, the Financial Industry Regulatory Authority (FINRA) for securities firms that are members thereof, and by bank regulatory agencies (the Board of Governors of the Federal Reserve System, the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corporation) for banks.
 An important aspect of its rulemaking activities involves the ongoing interpretation of its rules.
+An important aspect of its rulemaking activities involves the ongoing interpretation of its rules.
 This is done by means of interpretive letters and notices.
+Read the MSRB's policy on providing rule interpretations.

 MSRB rules reflect the special characteristics of the municipal market and its unique regulatory needs, and are designed to govern the conduct of regulated entities.
 MSRB rules can generally be categorized as (1) professional qualification rules that establish qualifications for conducting business; (2) fair practice rules that protect investors, municipal entities, obligated persons and the general public; (3) uniform practice rules that ensure consistent behavior of regulated entities in the marketplace; (4) market transparency rules that provide for full and timely flow of information to the marketplace; and (5) regulated entity administration rules that set internal requirements for firms.